Nilrudra1999/Understanding-DSA/notes/Linear_and_binary_search.md

 - requires pre-sorting so a little more extra work beforehand
 - but when the list of things are sorted then this takes the least runtime

 Abstractly, both of these algorithms can run on lists of things of any size.
-However, the deciding factor is that if the list of things are sorted or not.
+However, the deciding factor is, if the list of things are sorted or not.
 The bigger the list of things the better binary search would do, granted that the list is sorted, while linear search does better with smaller lists and doesn't need a sorted list.
 Linear search as a concept for a search also works with singly and doubly linked lists while binary doesn't work.